AdobeDocs/experience-manager-cloud-service.en/help/edge/docs/forms/create-forms.md

     ```

++++

-## Step 3: Preview the form using your Edge Delivery Service (EDS) page
++++ Step 3: Preview the form using your Edge Delivery Service (EDS) page

 Till now, you have enabled the form block for your EDS project and prepared the structure of the form.
 Now, to preview the form:

-1. Go to your AEM Edge Delivery project directory on Microsoft SharePoint or Google Drive.
+1. Go to your Microsoft SharePoint or Google Drive account and open your AEM Edge Delivery project directory.

-1. Create or open a doc file to host the form.
+1. Open a doc file to embed the form to it.
 For example, open the index file.
+You can also create a new file.

 1. Navigate to the desired location within the document where you want to add the form.